 Muffin pans have a dual purpose: they’re ideal baking trays for individual frittatas.
 Make a dozen for your next hosted brunch or as an appetizer at a dinner party.
 Get our Onion, Mushroom, and Goat Cheese Mini Frittatas recipe.

-This egg dish, which is chock-full of bell peppers and darky, leafy kale, could double as a healthy way to get your greens in any night of the week.
+This egg dish, which is chock-full of bell peppers and dark, leafy kale, could double as a healthy way to get your greens in any night of the week.
 Get our Kale and Roasted Red Pepper Frittata recipe.

 Make this cheeseless, egg-white-only seafood stunner anytime you’re in the mood to eat a clean, protein-rich meal.
 Get our Egg-White Frittata With Shrimp, Tomato, and Spinach recipe.